BrianEstime1/brianestimejr/README.md

 🎓 About Me
--🎯 Computer Engineering student at Hillsborough Community College -💻 Interested in Cybersecurity, Software Engineering, and Robotics -🧠 Currently learning Python, Git/GitHub, and network fundamentals -🏋️ College basketball player — passionate about discipline, growth, and performance both on and off the court
+-🎯 Computer Engineering student at Hillsborough Community College -💻 Interested in Cybersecurity, Software Engineering, and Robotics -🧠 Currently learning fullstack dev and electronics -🏋️ College basketball player — passionate about discipline, growth, and performance both on and off the court

 💡 Projects & Learning